- Chart

 History and Background

-Exelixis, Inc. was founded in 1994 and is a biotechnology company focused on discovering, developing, and commercializing new medicines to treat cancer.
-Initially, the company focused on genomics-based drug discovery.
-Over time, it shifted its focus to small molecule therapeutics, particularly kinase inhibitors.
-Key milestones include the FDA approval of Cabometyx (cabozantinib) and Cometriq (cabozantinib).
+Exelixis Inc. was founded in 1994 and is a biotechnology company focused on discovering, developing, and commercializing new medicines to treat cancers.
+Initially focused on genomics, they shifted to small molecule drug development.
+Key milestones include the development and approval of Cabometyx and Cometriq.

 Core Business Areas